 Then, Odin, furious, decided to threaten Sol and Mani with his magic spear, but knowing that they were the only ones who could do this job, the Sun and Moon gods did not take his threats seriously.
 Finally, Loki found the solution to the problem, he went to meet the wolves Skoll and Hati, the child of his son Fenrir, so that they could chase the sun and the moon.
 As a reward, they could devour them if they managed to catch up with them.

 Not wasting any time, the two wolves set off in pursuit of the gods of the Moon and the Sun who, in panic, seeing the two wild beasts melting down on them at full speed, immediately set off on their usual course.
 Thus, the cycle of day and night finally returned to its normal rhythm.

-The symbolism of the wolf is very present in many cultures.
+The symbolism of the wolf is also very present in many other cultures.
 Here are the symbols assigned to Skoll and Hati:

 - Chaos: The names Skoll and Hati respectively means “deception” and “hate”, and symbolize the chaotic nature inherent in every human being.

 - Time: These two Managarm wolves, sons of Fenrir and Larnsarxa, are also representatives of the passing of time, chasing the Moon and the Sun in perpetual motion around the Viking universe and the Midgard.